Exponential Moving Average Formula (Table of Contents)

 Relevance and Use of Exponential Moving Average Formula

-Exponential Moving Average is suited for markets that are trending.
-These EMA’s are used with other indicators to understand the trend.
-It is particularly important for traders and trending fast-moving markets.EMA is an important indicator for analyzing trends in commodities.
-EMA’s are also known to be prone to recency bias.
-However, there is still a conflict between the traders; if more emphasis should be given on old data or emphasis should be given on new data.
+The exponential Moving Average is suitable for markets that are trending.
+Traders use these EMA’s with other indicators to comprehend the trend.
+It is particularly important for traders and trending, fast-moving markets.EMA is an important indicator for analyzing trends in commodities.
+It is known that EMA’s are prone to recency bias.
+However, there is still a conflict between the traders; more emphasis should be given on old data, or emphasis should be given on new data.

 Recommended Articles

 This is a guide to Exponential Moving Average Formula.
-Here we discuss how to calculate the Exponential Moving Average along with practical examples.
-We also provide an Exponential Moving Average, a downloadable excel template.
+Here we discuss calculating the Exponential Moving Average along with practical examples.
+We also provide an Exponential Moving Average, a downloadable Excel template.
 You may also look at the following articles to learn more –